harryaskham/harryaskham.github.io/_posts/2023-08-06-tetris-haskell.md

 There&rsquo;s quite a bit going on here; essentially, we construct a new empty grid of combined height, and wide enough to accomodate both grids.
 The `unHGrid` named member just lets us easily unwrap this type later on.

-Then we `M.unionWith` the original grid, copying over its elements.
+Then we `M.union` with the original grid, copying over its elements.

 Finally, we copy over the second grid - but this time, we increase all y-coordinates by the height of the first grid by first creating a partial function that increments the second member of a tuple (`second (+heightA))`) and using an `M.mapKeys` to bump all y-coordinates of the second grid to the correct locations.